 How to get to Monument Valley

-Because of its location, the park can be reached from different states, such as Arizona, Utah, Nevada, and New Mexico.
+Because of its location, you can reach the park from different states, such as Arizona, Utah, Nevada, and New Mexico.

 Here are the main distances to get to Monument Valley:

 - Arizona: 180 miles from the Grand Canyon (South Rim), 125 miles from Page, and 320 miles from Phoenix;

 - Utah: 380 miles from Salt Lake City, 150 miles from Moab, and 240 miles from Zion National Park;

 - Nevada: 400 miles from Las Vegas;